taylorbf/DMP15/class1/README.md

 An integer is a whole number, such as `0`, `1`, `-2`, etc. It cannot be a decimal number.

-`int x = 100`
+`int x = 100;`

 #### Float

-A float number may be either a whole number or decimal.
+A float number may be a decimal number *or* whole number.

-`float money = 10.50`
+`float money = 3.50;`

+`float fingers = 10;`

 #### String

 A String is a piece of text.
 Specifically, it is non-code text, like regular English.
+A string is surrounded by quotation marks.

 ```
-String greeting = "Yo, what's up?"
+String greeting = "Yo, what's up?";
 ```

 A string has a length.

 ```
-int x = greeting.length
+int x = greeting.length;
 ```

 `x` now equals 14, because that's how many characters the text has: